Using Local Terminals in Prompt 3 for macOS

 Great question!
 Apps distributed through the Mac App Store must be sandboxed, meaning they are restricted from communicating with other apps or parts of the operating system.

-To open a local terminal, you will need to install helper app so Prompt can communicate with your local shell.
+To open a local terminal, we need to install a helper app which runs outside of the sandbox so that Prompt can communicate with your local shell.

 Download and Installation